18 Critical Rules To Deal With A Crisis/Disaster At Work

 14. Break Down The Solutions & Assign Team Roles & Tasks

-Now you know the solution and the path to the solution, it is time to break down the solution into manageable chunks.
+Now you know the solution and the path to the solution, it is time to break it down into manageable chunks.
 Those chunks are the logical units of the solution.
 For example, if the solution requires negotiations with Unions on workforce matters, the senior leaders and HR will need to own it.
-If part of the solution is to communicate with customers on contracts or services, then sales teams, legal teams, and account managers will need to own it.
+If part of the solution is communicating with customers on contracts or services, sales teams, legal teams, and account managers must own it.
 Either way, assign the tasks to the right people and be sure they understand they are responsible and accountable for fixing that chunk of the problem.

 15. Setup Regular Follow Up Meetings

-16. Report Results & Needs Regularly Up To Senior Management18 Critical Rules To Deal With A Crisis/Disaster At Work Leadership & Management Guides
+16. Report Results & Needs Regularly Up To Senior Management18 Crucial Rules To Deal With a Work Crisis Leadership & Management Guides

-As discussed in one of the first steps, you have your stakeholder, ensure you communicate regularly with them.
+As discussed in one of the first steps, you have your stakeholders, and ensure you communicate regularly with them.

 Highlight the following: